 Voluntary reporting

-There is no mandatory international standard for the VTS notification of marine incidents or near-miss situations, but there are some regional and national requirements to notify incidents (e.g. EU Directives 2002/59/EC and 2009/18/EC Article 6) by flag State, masters of ships involved and coastal State.
+There is no mandatory international standard for the VTS notification of marine incidents or near-miss situations, but there are some regional and national requirements to notify incidents (e.g. EU Directives 2002/59/EC and 2009/18/EC Article 6) by Flag State, masters of ships involved and coastal State.
 For those States, which do not have requirements regarding incident situation reporting, it is advised to take into consideration establishing national regulations.

 The analysis and reporting of near-miss situations can be used for assessment of safety of navigation in the VTS area.
 This can also be used as a component of a safety management or a quality management system and measuring the current effectiveness of a VTS.